latchbio/latch/docs/source/subcommands.md

 ### Options

+> `--name`
+>
-`--name` -- if provided, refines the output to instead list out all available versions of the workflow with the specified name
+> If provided, refines the output to instead list out all available versions of the workflow with the specified name

 ## `latch open`